 - On average, $19,100 in student loans are owed upon completion of this program**

-- The length of the ultrasound technician program is about 14 months
+- Students usually complete the ultrasound technician program in 14 months

 Learn more and see other schools listed by visiting our ultrasound technician schools page.